c4arl0s/13Plumbing/README.md

 This will output the contents of the tree, which looks an awful lot like a directory listing.

-By examining the above output, we can presume that **"blobs" represent files in our repository, whereas trees represent folders.
-Go ahead and examine the **about** tree with another **git ls-tree** to see if this really is the case.
-You should see the contents of our **about** folder.
+**By examining the above output, we can presume that "blobs" represent files in our repository, whereas trees represent folders**.
+Go ahead and examine the about tree with another git ls-tree to see if this really is the case.
+You should see the contents of our about folder.

-So, **blob objects** are how Git stores our file data, tree objects combine blobs and other trees into a directory listing, then commit objects tie trees into a project history.
+So, blob objects are how Git stores our file data, tree objects combine blobs and other trees into a directory listing, then commit objects tie trees into a project history.
 These are only types of objects that git needs to implement nearly all the porcelain commands we have been using, and their relationship is summed up as follows:

 ![Screen Shot 2020-07-17 at 8 17 10](https://user-images.githubusercontent.com/24994818/87790269-ecb68e00-c805-11ea-92a9-50568665b06a.png)

 # 	* [Examine a Blob](https://github.com/c4arl0s/13PlumbingRysGitTutorial#13-plumbing---content)

-Let's take a look at the blob associated with **blue.html** (be sure to change the following to the ID next to **blue.html** in **your** tree output.
+Let's take a look at the blob associated with blue.html (be sure to change the following to the ID next to blue.html in your tree output.

 ```console
 Sat Jul 18 ~/iOS/RysGitTutorialRepository